-Grant Thomton' refers to the brand under which the Grant Thomton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thomton Australia Ltd is a member firm of Grant Thomton International Ltd (GTL), GTL and the member firms are not a worldwide parhership.
-GTL and each member firm is a separate legal entity.
+'Grant Thomton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+Grant Thornton Australia Ld ti a member firm of Grant Thornton International Ld (GTIL).
+OTIL and the member firms are not a worldwide partnership.
+GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
-GTL does not provide services to clients.
-GTL and is member firms are not agents of, and do not obligate one antiber and are not falled for one another's acts or ornissions.
-In the Australian context only, the use of the term Grant Thomton's may refer to Grant Thomton Australia Limited ABN 41 127 565 339 and its Australian subsidiaries and related entities.
-GTIL is not an Australian related entity to Grant Thomton Australia Limited.
+GTIL does not provide services to clients.
+GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
+In the Australian context only, the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian existication and related entity to Grant Thornton Australian Limited.

 Liability limited by a scheme approved under Professional Standards Legislation.
-Liability is limited in those States where a current scheme applies.